Social Work (SWK)

 SWK A495A Social Work Practicum I 3 Credits

-Student applies social work knowledge, skills, values, and ethics within an organization or community context.
-Emphasis is on integration and demonstration of the generalist competencies and practice behaviors.
-The student completes 224 practicum hours in an approved setting under the supervision of social work faculty and a field instructor appointed by the university.
+Applies social work knowledge, skills, values, and ethics within an organization or community context.
+Emphasizes integration and demonstration of the generalist competencies and practice behaviors.
+Includes completion of 224 practicum hours in an approved setting under the supervision of social work faculty and a practicum instructor appointed by the university.

-Prerequisites: SWK A331 with a minimum grade of D.
+Prerequisites: SWK A428 with a minimum grade of C.

 SWK A495B Social Work Practicum II 3 Credits

-Student applies social work knowledge, skills, values, and ethics within an organization or community context.
-Emphasis is on continued integration and demonstration of the generalist competencies and practice behaviors.
-The student completes 224 practicum hours in an approved setting under the supervision of social work faculty and a field instructor appointed by the university.
+Applies social work knowledge, skills, values, and ethics within an organization and/or community context.
+Emphasizes continued integration and demonstration of the generalist competencies and practice behaviors.
+Includes completion of 224 practicum hours in an approved setting under the supervision of social work faculty and a practicum instructor appointed by the university.

 Prerequisites: SWK A495A with a minimum grade of C.